 Narrative therapy

 Man has a natural tendency to attach their identity to the narratives they create about their lives (Ballaban, 2014).
 It is important from a Christian worldview to help clients develop healthy narratives and a strong relationship with God (or a higher power for those who are not believers) by seeing the how the narratives in the Bible connect with their current state.
 Narrative therapy at its core focuses on the successive stories a person adheres to about their lives (Murdock, 2008).
 Throughout one’s life there are stories that become dominant because they are repetitive and ubiquitous events, and others become alternate stories which are the hidden stories that do not always come to the forefront of one’s life (Murdock, 2008).
 Particularly, they promote a social constructivist way of thinking through a social, cultural, and political lens (Etchison & Kleist, 2000).
 Though an approach that is garnering attention from practitioners, the effectiveness of it is still in question due to its relative newness (Etchison & Kleist, 2000).
 However, it still can provide the counselor with insights into the client’s psyche by learning what dominant and alternate stories are, and then be able to help the client create meaning from it (Murdock, 2008; Etchison & Kleist, 2000).

+Briefly summarize the section and provide a transitional statement to the next section.

 Assessment Process

-An assessment tool I use when assessing clients is the bio-psycho-social-spiritual.
+In this section I present my model of comprehensive bio-psycho-social-spiritual assessment.
 The biological assessment takes into consideration illnesses, disabilities, sleeping and eating habits, and medical conditions.
 It is important to ask the client about these issues, because it will help eliminate one of the other domains as responsible for certain behaviors.
 For example, if the client has not been sleeping well, I would like to know whether it is stemming from anxiety or because the client is eating fast food and soft drinks late at night.
 It is typical for college students to eat late, and thus exploring either of these options are key to finding the source of the problem.
 If the inability to sleep is stemming from a breakup or potentially failing a class, then these would fall under the psychological domain of the assessment.
 One of the assessments I would use here would be the Mental Status Exam (MSE).
 I would also ask the client’s primary care physician for any relevant information on his medical records that may contribute to his lack of sleep.

 The psychological assessment focuses more on what the client’s thought patterns and feelings are.
 Taking inventory of suicidal thoughts, attempts, and/or even psychiatric hospitalizations.
 One of the elements I focus on here is what the client’s internal dialogue which can include suicidal ideation or negative self-talk.

 The social assessment focuses on the interactions the client has with the world around him.
 This includes his circle of family and friends, workplace, educational background, and family history, particularly in the early childhood development years.
 Concentric circles can be very helpful, because the client will bring to mind those he feels closest to which will allow me to potentially involve them as a support system for the change process.
 My focus on understanding why the client does what he does is heavily placed on how attachment to primary caregivers developed since these establish the internal working models for future relationships.
-I also place a focus on birth order and family roles since both provide insight as to the expectations the client has of himself as well as what he feels others expect of him.
+I also place a focus on birth order and family roles since both provide insight as to the expectations the client has of himself as well as what he feels others expect of him (citation needed).